ClosedBusiness

 What is the Incubator Support – Expert in Residence?

 The Incubator Support – Expert in Residence is a business grant offered by Australian Government in Australia, providing $5K – $100K in funding.
-Incubator Support – Expert in Residence provides matched funding to Australian incubators to bring in or send out experts who build incubator capability and help start-ups succeed in international markets.
-The grant supports access to research, managerial and technical talent through secondments and related activities.
+Incubator Support – Expert in Residence provides matched funding to Australian incubators to bring in or send experts on secondments that build incubator capability and help start-ups succeed in international markets.
+The grant supports access to research, managerial and technical talent through national or international expert exchanges.

 How much funding does the Incubator Support – Expert in Residence provide?